The essentially chief series of a compactly generated locally compact group: Finiteness properties of the lattice of closed normal subgroups

 We conclude that increasing chains in $\mc{F}$ have upper bounds.
 Applying Zorn's lemma, we may find $N\in \mc{F}$ maximal.
 The maximality of $N$ ensures every proper non-trivial quotient of $G/N$ has property $P$, verifying $(2)$. \end{proof}

 Let $G$ be a compactly generated locally compact group with compact symmetric generating set $X$.
-The group $G$ has \textbf{polynomial growth} if there are constants $C,k>0$ so that $\mu(X^n)\leq Cn^k$ for all $n\geq 1$, where $\mu$ is the Haar measure.
-Having polynomial growth is a quasi-isometry invariant property, and compactly generated locally compact groups with polynomial growth are \textit{necessarily} compactly presented, \cite[Proposition 8.A.23]{CdH14}.
+The group $G$ has \textbf{polynomial growth} if there are constants $C,k>0$ such that $\mu(X^n)\leq Cn^k$ for all $n\geq 1$, where $\mu$ is a Haar measure.
+Having polynomial growth is a quasi-isometry invariant property, and compactly generated locally compact groups with polynomial growth are \textit{necessarily} compactly presented, \cite[Proposition 8.A.25]{CdH14}.

 The following corollary is now immediate from Theorem~\ref{thm:just-non-P}.

 \begin{cor} Let $G$ be a compactly generated locally compact group. \begin{enumerate}[(1)] \item If some quotient of $G$ is not compactly presented, then $G$ admits a quotient that is just-non-(compactly presented). \item If $G$ does not have polynomial growth, then $G$ admits a quotient that is just-not-(of polynomial growth). \end{enumerate} \end{cor}